JoshuaKGoldberg/Goldblog/content/blog/dont-write-bad-code/index.md

 As with a Jewish doctor performing life saving surgeries during Shabbos, or a firefighter breaking down a stranger's door to save their life, all reasonably written rules contain escape hatches for emergencies.
 In my much less critical case I broke my _"Don't Write Bad Code"_ rule because the business opportunity far outweighed the downsides of the added tech debt.

-I still like to "punish" myself when I break the rules, though: not because I have to but because programmer's penance is cathartic.
+I still like to "punish" myself when I break the rules, though: not because I have to, but because programmer's penance is cathartic.
 When I cause a bug on production I like to fix it and another few bugs.
-When I add tech debt I like to clean it and/or other existing tech debt after.
+When I add tech debt I like to clean it and other existing tech debt after.

-This month, I notified stakeholders and technical owners that the systems needed to be overhauled soon, then made sure ownership handoffs preserved that information.
+This past month I notified stakeholders and technical owners that the systems needed to be overhauled soon, then made sure ownership handoffs preserved that information.
+I also dedicated time to fixing adjacent bugs and removing a few deprecated components.

+When was the last time you wrote something that you knew was truly _not_ the right solution?
+Why did you do that?
+Was it justified?
+What did you do to make up for it?